LukeSmithxyz/voidrice/.scripts/SCRIPTS.md

 Select which displays to use.
 Bound to `mod+F3`.

+## `dmenuarchwiki`

+Bind this script to a key and it will give you a prompt to search for a term in the Arch Wiki.
+Used to be binded to `mod+F11`, but has been replaced by `ducksearch` there.

 ## `dmenuhandler`

 Give this script a url and it will offer dmenu options for opening it.
 Used by